MajinBook: An open catalogue of digitally mediated world literature

 However, we encountered a significant technical challenge in isolating the correct entities.
 While many books are instances of the \enquote{written work} category, this exists within a deep and complex hierarchical system.
 It proved difficult to reliably discriminate actual books from other types of written works, such as articles or pamphlets.
 Given this difficulty in reliably scoping the corpus, we set this promising source aside for the current study.

 We therefore accept this trade-off.
 In exchange for the high-quality, consistent metadata that Open Library lacks, and in avoidance of the entity-scoping ambiguity from Wikipedia we could not resolve, we build our scaffold upon Goodreads.
 We explicitly acknowledge this foundation is not neutral, but is a structure that reflects a social and commercial curation of literature.
-Our dataset is therefore not a representation of \enquote{world literature} in its entirety, but a representation of 21st-century literary culture as it is mediated by a major commercial platform--that is, \emph{with likes}.
+Our dataset is therefore not a representation of \enquote{world literature} in its entirety, but a representation of 21st-century literary culture as it is mediated by a major commercial platform.